Deep Learning for Image Denoising: A Photographer's Guide

 - Hyperparameter tuning involves adjusting parameters like learning rate, batch size, and the number of epochs to optimize model performance.

 - Transfer learning can significantly speed up training and improve results.
 Using pre-trained models as a starting point and fine-tuning them on your specific denoising task allows you to leverage knowledge gained from large datasets.
+Typically, models pre-trained on large image datasets like ImageNet are used.
+Fine-tuning involves retraining the later layers of the network on the specific denoising task, adapting the learned features to the new problem.

 With a solid understanding of these practical tips, you're well-equipped to tackle the challenges of deep learning image denoising.
 Next, we'll explore real-world applications and case studies where these techniques shine.